 Although all income earned in Vermont is considered Vermont income, out-of-state employers are not required to begin withholding Vermont Income Tax until an employee has been working from a Vermont location for thirty days.
 If an employee lives and works remotely in Vermont, then income earned during the entire period of time that they live in Vermont is subject to Vermont income tax.
 This is true even if they claim another state as their domicile.
 Employers should work with these employees to make sure that the correct amount of Vermont income tax is withheld, and completing the W-4VT will help.

-Each employee will need to complete a W-4VT, Employee’s Withholding Allowance Certificate in order to calculate their Vermont Income Tax Withholding.
+Each employee will need to complete a W-4VT, Employee’s Withholding Allowance Certificate, in order to calculate their Vermont Income Tax Withholding.
 The form will help them determine the number of allowances to take.
-Form W-4VT was updated in January of 2019 and even employees who have recently updated their W-4s should make sure that they have completed the most recent version of the W-4VT.
 Here are some frequently asked questions about Vermont employee's withholding allowance certificates.

 Payment Frequency for Employers